MicrosoftDocs/cpp-docs/docs/standard-library/regular-expressions-cpp.md

  A negative word boundary assert matches if the current position in the target string is not immediately after a *word boundary*.

 ### Non-capture Group
  A non-capture group marks its contents as a single unit in the regular expression grammar, but does not label the target text.
-For example, "(a)(:b)\*(c)" matches the target text "abbc" and associates capture group 1 with the subsequence "a" and capture group 2 with the subsequence "c".
+For example, "(a)(?:b)\*(c)" matches the target text "abbc" and associates capture group 1 with the subsequence "a" and capture group 2 with the subsequence "c".

 ### Non-greedy Repetition
  A non-greedy repetition consumes the shortest subsequence of the target sequence that matches the pattern.
 A greedy repetition consumes the longest.
 For example, "(a+)(a\*b)" matches the target sequence "aaab".
 When a non-greedy repetition is used, it associates capture group 1 with the subsequence "a" at the beginning of the target sequence and capture group 2 with the subsequence "aab" at the end of the target sequence.
 When a greedy match is used, it associates capture group 1 with the subsequence "aaa" and capture group 2 with the subsequence "b".